Skip to content ↓

 For the register of members’ and governors’ interests please click here.

-If you would like to contact the school governing body you can write for the attention of Robert Adam, Chair of Governors, email c/o the Frank Barnes School Office – admin@fbarnes.camden.sch.uk
+If you would like to contact the school governing body you can write for the attention of Joanna Wootten, Chair of Governors, email c/o the Frank Barnes School Office – admin@fbarnes.camden.sch.uk

 Terms of Office